 At this point, it should be pretty clear that you don’t need to wake up at 5 a.m. to be successful.

 However…If your morning routine isn’t working for you right now or you simply want to wake up earlier so that you can have more time to focus on what’s most important to you, there are a few simple steps you can take.

 Going 0 to 100 Too Quick and the Power of 15 Minutes

 I cringe when people write about how they went, literally overnight, from getting up at 8 a.m. to getting up at 5 a.m.

-Those people won’t last.
 They’ll suffer from self-imposed jet lag, and because of the consequences, they’ll come to despise waking up early.
-And then they’ll return to sleeping as late as humanly possible each morning before they have to get up in order to make it to work.

 The common factor in all of those failed stories was trying to do too much at once.

-The answer is not in taking big bites.
-The answer is to nibble away at your wake-up time.
-The answer is to attack your morning in a reasonable manner.
+The answer is not in taking big bites but instead to nibble away at your wake up time and attack your morning in an intelligent and appropriate manner.

 I distinctly remember the day in 2007 when I woke up in my downtown Toronto condo at 7:35 a.m.
 I rolled over, grabbed my phone, and began checking my email.